optimizely/nuclear-js/docs/src/docs/02-getters.md

 ## Back to our example

-Recall our application state looks something like after we've fetched the products and the user added something to their cart':
+Recall our application state looks something like this after we've fetched the products and the user added something to their cart:

 ```javascript
 Map {